QuantConnect/lean-cli/README.md

 ### `lean cloud object-store get`

-Get a value from the organization's cloud object store.
+Download an object store value to disk from the organization's cloud object store.

 ```
-Usage: lean cloud object-store get [OPTIONS] KEY
+Usage: lean cloud object-store get [OPTIONS] [KEY]...

-  Get a value from the organization's cloud object store.
+  Download an object store value to disk from the organization's cloud object store.

+  :param key: The desired key to fetch, multiple can be provided.

 Options:
+  --destination-folder TEXT  The destination folder to download the object store values, if not provided will use to
+                             current directory
   --verbose                  Enable debug logging
   --help                     Show this message and exit.
 ```

 _See code: [lean/commands/cloud/object_store/get.py](lean/commands/cloud/object_store/get.py)_